py2ai/py2ai.github.io/_posts/2021-03-26-Pytesseract-GUI-for-many-languages-with-full-scan.md

 self.ui.pushButton_2.clicked.connect(self.full_scan_text)
 ```

-The full text can be scanned easilty with this little funciton which will get the text and set it to the text Edit window below as:
+The full text can be scanned easily with this little funciton which will get the text and set it to the text Edit window below as:

 ```
     def full_scan_text(self):